MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 <!-- markdownlint-disable MD025 -->
 ### [Android](#tab/android)

-To initialize the `MediaElement` on Android, the `LaunchMode` of the applications `Activity` must be set to `LaunchMode.SingleTask` and you must add 'ResizableActivity=true` as per the following example
+To initialize the `MediaElement` on Android, the `LaunchMode` of the applications `Activity` must be set to `LaunchMode.SingleTask` and you must add `ResizableActivity=true` as per the following example

 ```csharp